Xilmi/Rotp-Fusion/README.md

 - Made a better use of Enum for button guide.
 - Moved buttons param to their right place.
 - Made BaseModPanel ready for custom Race Panel full integration.
+- Optimized the mouse events management in compact option menus.

 2023.04.22 (BR)
 - Completed the Guide for Static Options.